 Hence mostly trekkers get to enjoy nature and sites at a complete solace.
 Huchuy Qosqo Trek offers enchanting views of an untouched region of the Andean highlands.

 Huchuy Qosqo in Quechua means “Small Cusco”.
-Viraccocha the eight Inca emperor built this impressive site.
+Viracocha the eight Inca emperor built this impressive site.
 It was originally named Kakya Qawani.
-In 20th century it was renamed as Huchuy Qosqo.
+In the 20th century it was renamed as Huchuy Qosqo.